Kurt Streit

 Kurt Streit (born 14 October 1959 in Itazuke, Fukuoka, Japan) is an Austrian-American tenor who performs in operas.

 Education

 Kurt Streit studied at the University of New Mexico with Marilyn Tyler.

+Before transferring to and studying at University of New Mexico, Streit studied at Rockmont College in Lakewood, Colorado, where he performed in various productions including Shakespeare’s Taming of the Shrew.

 Career

 Streit started his career at American opera houses such as San Francisco, Santa Fe, Dallas, the Texas Opera Theater and the Milwaukee Skylight Comic Opera.

 His European career started with the Hamburg Staatsoper, where he sang in operas by Mozart, Donizetti, and Rossini.

 He appeared at music festivals in Schwetzingen, Aix-en-Provence, Salzburg and Glyndebourne.

 Streit performed at most international opera houses, including The Vienna State Opera, Theater an der Wien, The Metropolitan Opera New York, The Royal Opera House, Covent Garden in London, La Scala in Milan, both the Bastille and the Grand Opera in Paris, Teatro Real the Zarzuela in Madrid, and the Gran Teatre del Liceu in Barcelona, Munich, Brussels, Leipzig, Düsseldorf, San Francisco.

 He was nominated for a Grammy award for his recording of Brahms' Liebeslieder-Walzer.

 Streit is considered a Mozart specialist and has performed in 23 productions of Mozart's Zauberflöte and 7 productions of Mozart's Idomeneo, among many international appearances in Mozart operas.
 His repertoire includes Händel, Monteverdi and Beethoven and 19th and 20th century composers such as Wagner, Johann Strauss, Berlioz and Janáček.